Monitor Kubernetes clusters using Azure Monitor and cloud native tools

 Configure monitoring for platform engineer

-The sections below identify the steps for complete monitoring of your Kubernetes environment using the Azure services in the above table.
+The sections below identify the steps for monitoring of your Kubernetes environment using the Azure services in Container levels.
 Functionality and integration options are provided for each to help you determine where you may need to modify this configuration to meet your particular requirements.
+Onboarding Managed Prometheus and container logging can be part of the same experience as described in Enable monitoring for Kubernetes clusters.
+The following sections described each separately so you can consider your all of your onboarding and configuration options for each.

 Enable scraping of Prometheus metrics